nkrusch/dissertation/readme.txt

 * Memory - container size is be approx. 8 GB

 STANDARD SETUP
-Launch a virtual execution environment.
+Pull and launch a virtual execution environment.
 On some machines you may need sudo.
 All necessary software is pre-installed in the container.
+The setup should take at most 5 min, depending on Internet speed.

     docker pull --platform=linux/amd64 ghcr.io/nkrusch/dissertation:artifact
     docker run --name dimage -it --rm ghcr.io/nkrusch/dissertation:artifact